The Hics: History

 In May 2014 the band released a new song on their SoundCloud page entitled "All We'll Know".
-The music video for the song premiered on 9 June 2014 and the song was officially released as a single on 16 June 2014.
-The Hics collaborated with drummer Richard Spaven on a song entitled "Whole Other*", which was released on his album of the same name on 7 July 2014.
-On 19 September 2014 The Hics were filmed for an appearance on the Channel 4 Four to the Floor series, performing their latest single "All We'll Know".
-The episode was broadcast on 1 October.
-In November 2014 The Hics' Saxophone player David Turay died.
+The music video for the song premiered on June 9th 2014 and the song was officially released as a single on June 16th 2014.
+The Hics collaborated with drummer Richard Spaven on a song entitled "Whole Other*", which was released on his album of the same name on July 7th 2014.
+On September 19th 2014 The Hics were filmed for an appearance on the Channel 4 Four to the Floor series, performing their latest single "All We'll Know".
+The episode was broadcast on October 1st.
+In November 2014 The Hics' Saxophone player David Turay passed away at the age of 18.
+Considering that two other band mates had lost parents that year the band took a hiatus to mourn.

 In mid-2015 The Hics were signed to the OddChild Music label.
-The result of the Little Simz collaboration, the song "Gratitude", premiered on BBC Radio 1 on 9 September 2015.
-The Hics' first new material in over a year, it was released on Little Simz' debut album on 18 September 2015.
-In late 2015, bass player Matt Knox departed the band.
+The Hics' first new material in 10 months was released on Little Simz' debut album on September 18th 2015.
+That year, bass player Matt Knox departed the band.
+Later that year Welsh and Campbell also parted.

-The Hics are featured on the songs "Matches" and "Ricochet" in Too High to Riot, the second studio album by Sudanese-American Dreamville rapper Bas.
-The album was released on 4 March 2016.
-On 15 April 2016 it was announced that The Hics would be embarking on a tour of the United States with Bas; The 26-show Too High To Riot tour began in Miami, Florida on 3 June and ended on 13 July 2016 in New York City.
-The music video for the song "Matches", filmed in Los Angeles and one of their collaborations with Bas, was released on 18 April 2016.
+The Hics in the form of a duo were featured on the songs "Matches" and "Ricochet" a part of Too High to Riot, the second studio album by Sudanese-American Dreamville rapper Bas.
+The album was released on March 4th 2016.
+On April 15th 2016 it was announced that The Hics would be embarking on a 26 show tour of the United States with Bas.

+In 2017 the duo took The Hics' second hiatus due to health and a loss in the family.
+They took this time to form their sound as a duo whilst working on collaborations in the background of the industry.
+In 2019 they had their debut album ready to release but due to the covid pandemic.

 January 2021 saw The Hics collaborating with Bas once again, releasing the single "Smoke from Fire", which served as a theme song for Bas' Spotify podcast The Messenger.
 They also appeared on BBE's David Bowie tribute album Modern Love, in which they covered "The Man Who Sold the World".

-On 21 October 2021, The Hics released their first single in seven years entitled "Caught in a Lie", which serves as the lead single for their upcoming EP scheduled for an early 2022 release via Bas' The Fiends imprint.
+On 21 October 2021, The Hics released their first single in seven years entitled "Caught in a Lie", which served as the lead single for their EP Harmine which was released May 6th 2022 via Bas' The Fiends imprint.

+The Hics and Bas released their collaborative album Melanchronica June 17th 2025.
+They spent the rest of 2025 living in the US and working on various projects including what will be their debut album set to release 2026.